Linux and light bulbs

 Let’s go back to the light bulb because it is an easily visible if somewhat infrequent example.

-The primary effect of thermal stress is that some small parts of the filament – usually due to minute manufacturing variances – tend to become hotter than the other parts and this causes the metal at those points to evaporate faster.
+The primary effect of thermal shock is that some small parts of the filament – usually due to minute manufacturing variances – tend to become hotter than the other parts and this causes the metal at those points to evaporate faster.
 This makes the filament even weaker at that point and more susceptible to rapid overheating in subsequent power-on cycles.
 Eventually, the last of the metal evaporates when the bulb is turned on and the filament dies in a very bright flash.

 The electrical circuitry in computers is much the same as the filament in a light bulb.
 Repeated heating and cooling cycles can damage the computer’s internal electronic components just as the filament of the light bulb was damaged over time.
+Over many years of testing, IBM and other companies that build hardware of all kinds have discovered that more damage is done by repeated power on and off cycles than by leaving the devices on all the time.
+The cost of a computer that is damaged by thermal shock includes the energy cost to build a new one or to replace the damaged parts.

 Cooling is Essential